BernardBorio/txt_to_moodle/README.md

 If you want to insert a feedback on multiple lines, write "\n" or go to a new line and write again the same symbol ("@" or "#") before the text.

 If you want to add a link in the feedback, add the "a" html tag.

 ___

+## Tags
+To add tags to a question, write them in a new line before the question, starting with a "$" character.
+You can add multiple tags, separating them with a comma.
+Tags will be applied to all the following questions, until you put a new tag line.
+To remove tags, just put a new tag line with no tags.
+___

 Look at the "example.txt" file to have an example.